History as a Herding Breed

 For the purposes of the herder I state without a doubt that these dogs provide the most important job, they are conditioned to the country landscape and to the possibility of gaining use through training, utilized on the part of the breeder or aficionado, [for tasks] which we might otherwise reject for their material impossibility.
 In whatever manner, it is important not to lose these natural qualities, and more or less with affection for the breed and stock-breeders, that lines with aptitudes for this work be identified and conserved.

-Photo by Manuel Calvo
+Photo courtesy of Manuel Calvo

 The ancient and natural habitat of the Spanish Water Dog was very rustic and rural, as it was of the goatherd and his family or the shepherd and his flock; the dog passed the majority of its life roaming free to tend its live stock.